gamedesigns/script2game/demo.md

 You find yourself in Sherlock Holmes' study, filled with books, papers, and mysterious artifacts.
 A faint smell of pipe smoke lingers in the air.

+### Items

+- Pipe
+- Magnifying Glass

+### Characters

+Sherlock Holmes: is standing by the window, looking at the street outside.
+Dr. Watson: is sitting in an armchair, reading a newspaper.

+### Exits

+- Laboratory
+- Foyer

 ### Dialogues

 Sherlock Holmes: Ah, you've finally arrived.
 I've been expecting you.
 There's a case that requires your attention.
 Dr. Watson: What is it this time, Holmes?
 Sherlock Holmes: A series of burglaries in the city.
 Nothing seems to be taken, but there are strange symbols left at each scene.

-### Items

-- Pipe
-- Magnifying Glass

-### Exits

-- Laboratory
-- Foyer

-### Choices

-- Go to Laboratory: Laboratory
-- Go to Foyer: Foyer

 ## Scene: Laboratory